-The twists and turns of the mountain roads around Asheville in the Blue Ridge Mountains make for some fun motorcycle drives and rides.
+The twists and turns of the mountain roads around Asheville in the Blue Ridge Mountains of North Carolina make for some fun motorcycle drives and rides.

 Blue Ridge Parkway

 Breathtaking views.
 Plenty of easy curves.
 No stoplights, no billboards and no commercial vehicles.
 The Blue Ridge Parkway is one of the best motorcycle drives in America.
 The 469-mile long National Park snakes along the ridge of the Blue Ridge Mountains.

 There are several spots around Asheville to access the Parkway.
 Asheville sits in a valley, so no matter which way you go on the Parkway from town, you will climb quickly in elevation.
 Ride north to Craggy Gardens and Mt.
 Mitchell.
 Or drive south through a dozen tunnels toward Mt.
 Pisgah and on to the Great Smoky Mountains.
 Due to the big changes in altitude while driving (sometimes ascending 3,000 feet in less than an hour), be prepared for rapidly changing weather.